Skip to main content

 This systems-biology perspective reveals that the cardiovascular pathophysiology seen in hormonal imbalances is often a result of compounding and synergistic effects, where one imbalance amplifies another, leading to a cascade of deleterious changes in cardiac structure and function.

 The Hypothalamic-Pituitary-Adrenal (HPA) axis, which governs our stress response and cortisol production, provides a compelling example.
-Chronic activation of the HPA axis, leading to hypercortisolism, does not simply raise in isolation.
+Chronic activation of the HPA axis, leading to hypercortisolism, does not simply raise blood pressure in isolation.
 Excess cortisol induces insulin resistance, promotes visceral adiposity, and creates a pro-inflammatory state.

 These metabolic derangements, in turn, directly impact cardiovascular health.
 Insulin resistance impairs endothelial function, while visceral fat secretes inflammatory cytokines that contribute to atherosclerotic plaque formation.
 Therefore, the cardiac risk associated with high cortisol is a product of its direct vascular effects compounded by the metabolic chaos it creates.